 It’s important to clean out your gutters and inspect their overall condition.
 Clogged gutters cause overflow, which compromises your house’s foundation.
 It can also cause basements to flood if it becomes serious.
 Leaves, twigs, and other things can easily get stuck in gutters, so it’s best to clean them manually on a regular basis.
 Then, it’s fairly easy to flush them with a hose.
 The actual functionality of your gutters depends on the grade and slope.
 Sometimes, a clogged or damaged gutter can cause still water or even reverse the water’s course.
 A contractor can perform a thorough inspection to make sure everything is in working order.

-With over 40 years of experiences and dozens of positive reviews and testimonials, we are Milwaukee’s roofing experts.
+With over 40 years of experiences and dozens of positive reviews and testimonials, we are Milwaukee’s local roofing experts.
 If you have any questions about this spring cleaning checklist or anything else, don’t hesitate to contact us today.